 - Document Checklist Humanitarian and Compassionate Considerations [IMM 5280]

-- Use of a Representative [IMM 5476], if applicable
+- Use of a Representative [IMM 5476], if needed

-- Authority to Release [IMM 5475], if applicable.
+- Authority to Release [IMM 5475], if needed

-- If your application is received and properly completed
+- If you completed your application properly:

-- Your application will be processed
+- Your application will be processed.

-- If your application is received and incomplete
+- If your application was incomplete

 - If your application is approved